animal-tree/Another-Version/2-Opposing-views.md

 Can the universe "match" through synchronicities?
 There was one other person I met who I thought "yes," but turned out "no."

+(Note: I believe, despite this humorous-after-the-fact outcome, the answer is a resounding "yes," but not yet).

 ## Intimacy healing

 Depression, anxiety, PTSD, and [touch starvation](https://youtu.be/4zJXr4jeP5w?si=bQCCeK4_Cxv1MbL1) might be treatable through intimacy.